Nikske/challenge-markdown/README.md

     * ...

 ## You can always count on me when
-As long as I understand something I'm always happy to help.
+As long as I understand something enough I'm always happy to help.

 I like to think that I'm a pretty critical person so if you're ever unsure about how something looks or works, feel free to talk to me.